Darwin Core Data Package guide

 A field descriptor SHOULD have a

-property, indicating how values should be parsed.
-It MUST follow the Table schema specification. -
+formatproperty, indicating how values should be parsed.
+Aformatproperty MUST follow the Table schema specification. -

 A field descriptor MUST have a

-property, with the URL of the unversioned source term describing the field (e.g.,"http://rs.tdwg.org/dwc/terms/eventID"
+dcterms:isVersionOfproperty, with the URL of the unversioned source term the field is based on (e.g.,http://rs.tdwg.org/dwc/terms/eventID). -

 A field descriptor MAY have a